-1.1 The decision to move to a nursing home is usually influenced by many factors.
+- 1.1 The decision to move to a nursing home is usually influenced by many factors.
 Signing up to a contract will directly impact a consumer's welfare and well-being and the decision may be made with urgency and under stressful and pressurised circumstances.
 Nursing home services are largely provided on a commercial basis and these services, given their nature, can be expensive.
-Engaging the services of a nursing home may be one of the most expensive purchases that a consumer will make in their lifetime.
+Engaging the services of a nursing home may be one of the most expensive purchases that a consumer will make in their lifetime. - 1.2 Like many other services, the relationship between the nursing home1 and the resident2 is often based on the terms and conditions that are contained within a contract.
+In the nursing home sector this is often referred to as a contract of care3.
+The contract of care is generally standard in that the terms have been drafted in advance and there may be little or no opportunity for the consumer, or their representative, to negotiate or change the terms.
+These types of contracts are referred to as standard form consumer contracts.